laravel/forge-docs/1.0/resources/databases.md

 ### Installing Databases Later

 If you later decide to that you need to install a database on your server, you can do so through the server's **Databases** management tab.
 Once installed, you will then be able to manage your database via Forge.
+This does not apply to Web Servers as they're designed with the minimum requirements needed to serve websites.

 ## Changing the Root / Forge Database Password